dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Notes_Modules.md

   - They have the same invariant factors, *and*

-  - They have the same JCF
+  - They have the same Jordan Canonical Form (JCF)

 **Finding the minimal polynomial:**